Chitwan or Bardia National Park: Which One is Better For You? (2026)

-You’re at the right place!
+You’ve come the right place!
 I have visited both Chitwan and Bardia National Parks and went on walking and jeep safaris.
-Here is the ultimate travel guide to help you decide which place to visit.
+Both Bardia and Chitwan offer a unique experience to spot wildlife in Nepal and they have their own advantages.

 Chitwan or Bardia National Park